 Things to do in Malmö

 Things to do in Malmö include visiting its city centre parks and strolling its beautiful cobbled street areas.
-Malmö attractions are easy to get to on foot, by bike or even in a kayak.
+Malmö sight-seeing is easy to do by foot, by bike or even in a kayak.

 Billed as Scandinavia’s biggest festival, Malmöfestivalen covers all styles and types of music, cultural events and ‘happenings’, art and design, kids events, sport & lifestyle, food & drink and much, much more.
 Join the party in Malmö in the last week of August.